Skip to main content

 • Stronger, more consistent security protections

 This is part of Ohio State’s broader effort to modernize technology and better protect sensitive information.
+You will not lose any emails or files; they will remain available after the transition.

-The transition will roll out in phases, with more details shared along the way.
 Here’s a preview of what may change for you:

 • Your login will update to lastname.#@osu.edu for Microsoft 365 and related services